itsolver/the-island-engineer/README.md

 [Hugo](https://gohugo.io/) + [CloudCannon](https://cloudcannon.com/) + [Cloudinary](https://cloudinary.com/)

 ### Hugo
 Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.
-We choose to build with Hugo because of it’s amazing speed and great community.
+We choose to build with Hugo because of it's amazing speed and great community.
 Try it out, you will be impressed.

 ### CloudCannon
 The CMS marketers *and* developers love to use.